18F/dolores-landingham-slack-bot/CONTRIBUTING.md

 If you have previously run a project on a different port, a `.foreman` file may be generated at the root of your directory.
 If so, make sure that this file is set to port `5000` or you will be unable to authenticate locally with MyUSA.

+If your server isn't defaulting to Port 5000, you may have to add a .foreman file to root directory.
+In the file, add "port: 5000".

 ### Testing
 Testing is done using `capybara-poltergeist`, which requires a local install of [phantomjs](https://github.com/jonleighton/poltergeist#installing-phantomjs).